MicrosoftDocs/azure-dev-docs/articles/ux-beta/quickstart-python/includes/quickstart-python/deploy-zip-file.md

 ### Enable build automation

-When deploying a ZIP file of your Python code, you need to set a flag to enable Azure's build automation.
+When deploying a ZIP file of your Python code, you need to set a flag to enable Azure build automation.
 The build automation will install any necessary requirements and package the application to run on Azure.

 Build automation in Azure is enabled by setting the `SCM_DO_BUILD_DURING_DEPLOYMENT` app setting in either the Azure portal or Azure CLI.